youngde811/lisp-insult-generator/README.md

 ## Creating a Custom SBCL Core ##

 For this project, it's much easier to load if you have the proper SBCL core file configured.
-The easiest way is to create a load file that contains the following, adjusting pathnames according to your preferences:
+The easiest way is to create a load file that contains the following, adjusting pathnames according to your preferences.
+Past the following code into a file - call it _frodo.lisp_, and run: `sbcl --load frodo.lisp`.
+You should now have your custom core ready to go:

 ```
 (in-package :cl-user)